tatums/tatum.im/src/lib/content/2017-01-08-run-commands-over-ssh.svelte.md

 I have an alternative.
 You can setup a script, on your local system, and then run the script over SSH!

-Please be aware: There are better ways.
-Such as Ansible, Terraform, Cloudfront, etc. But those are heavier tools than a shell script.
+**Please be aware:** There are better tools.
+Such as Ansible, Terraform, CloudFormation, etc. But those are heavy tools.

-In the example below, I wanted to keep the script, and some configuration files, in version control but I also wanted a quick and easy way to deploy the changes.
+In the example below, I wanted a simple script, and some configuration files, in version control but I also wanted a quick and easy way to deploy the changes.

 The first half of the script copies files, using `scp`, from a local machine to the remote server.
 The second half of the script (starting on line 12) runs commands from the remote machine.
 The files are moved to the correct locations and Nginx and Haproxy are restarted.

 ```bash
 #!/bin/bash